ElBretzel/dotfiles/README.md

 change the script to remove the connection name's variable if you don't have Network Manager)
 The volume script works if pipewire and wireplumber is installed.
 You can change this script if you have Pulseaudio or Alsa

+I coded a small "plugin" to integrate CAVA bar into slstatus in C. It is still experimental but I like it as it is.
+If you don't want my integration, just keep the config.def.h file and fetch the original slstatus.c file from suckless repository.

 ### Slock